Conscious Spending Plan: How to Budget by Looking Into the Future

 Budgeting shouldn’t be about depriving yourself.
 It should be about spending where it really matters; spending on what you love and cutting back on the stuff that doesn’t matter.

 That’s why the conscious spending strategy is about spending first and foremost.
-Most budgeting tips focus on what you can’t do, what you can’t spend your money on, or how you’re ruining everything buying coffee you love.
+Most budgeting tips focus on what you can’t do, what you can’t spend your money on, or how you’re ruining everything by buying coffee you love.
 (P.S.
 You’re not.
 Coffee is fine, more than fine actually.)

-We’ll be the first to admit that budgeting isn’t exactly fun.
+I’ll be the first to admit that budgeting isn’t exactly fun.
 But if your budgeting method fills you with guilt, dread, and a sinking feeling every time you buy something, that’s a clear sign it’s not working for you.

 There’s definitely a place for frugality and sensible spending.
-We wouldn’t recommend splurging on designer clothes while your retirement accounts lie empty.
+I wouldn’t recommend splurging on designer clothes while your retirement accounts lie empty.
 But there’s got to be a middle ground between that and making your budget absolutely miserable.
 Frugality alone isn’t enough to get you where you want to be.
 Neither is reckless spending.

 What will work is being conscious of your spending and deciding what’s actually important.
 That’s why the 50/30/20 split is so beautifully simple.
 It takes care of the important stuff first but doesn’t neglect the importance of spending on yourself.